 - The course is a five-year full-time course leading to the two degrees of Bachelor of Jurisprudence and Bachelor of Laws (B. Juris., LL.B.). - 2.
-The first three years of the course include non-Law subjects accepted by the Faculty of Law as equivalent to 30 credit points, together with Law subjects totalling 42 credit points. - 3.
-A student is required before enrolment to submit for approval by the Faculty of Law his proposed programme of non-Law subjects, with an indication of Law electives he intends studying.
-This need not represent a final decision by the student, as variations of programme will be freely approved in subsequent years, so long as the programme as varied complies with Faculty requirements.
+The first three years of the course include non-Law subjects accepted by the Faculty of Law as equivalent to 30 credit points, together with Law subjects totalling 42 credit points. - A student is required to obtain the approval of the Faculty of Law for his proposed programme of non-Law subjects, with an indication of Law electives he intends to study.